by-jp/www.byjp.me/content/notes/twitter/12693115047/index.md

 - imported
 - from-twitter
 ---
-Door to door Christians never answer my question straight on—there was an air of politician's avoidance throughout\!
+Door to door Christians never answer my question straight on—there was an air of politician's avoidance throughout!